Calgary Population 2021/2022

 Calgary Metro Population

-The city of Calgary is the largest part of the Calgary Census Metropolitan area, which has a total population of 1,392,609.
+The city of Calgary is the largest part of the Calgary Census Metropolitan area, which has a total population of 1,306,784.

-Although the city of Calgary is the third largest city in Canada, the Calgary CMA is only the fourth largest CMA in Canada.
+Although the city of Calgary is the third largest city in Canada, the Calgary CMA is only the third largest CMA in Canada.
 This is because Vancouver, which is a smaller city than Calgary, has a larger metropolitan area.
 The two largest census metropolitan areas by population in Canada are Toronto and Montreal.

 Calgary Population Growth